joe-jordan/minimalisp/README.md

 * literal (dotted) pairs are parsed and stored correctly
 * nil or NIL correctly interpreted as a NIL object.
 * symbols are correctly detected in tricky cases, e.g. `+five` is a symbol, where `+5` is an integer.
-* symbols can be quoted 'five is "the quoted symbol FIVE", which is not a symbol with a quote in it, 'FIVE.
+* symbols can be quoted `'five` is "the quoted symbol `FIVE`", which is not a symbol with a quote at the start, `'FIVE`, which is disallowed.
+* however, symbols MAY contain some special characters - `'` is allowed anywhere but the start, and `.` is not excluded.
+In order to define a pair literal, one must put spaces before and after a `.`.

 TODO: